-- The level of public concern about environmental issues was high in 2022/23, with 80 per cent very or fairly concerned about the environment. - Illegal dumping of waste and litter was the biggest environmental concern for households (32 per cent) in Northern Ireland in 2022/23.
+- The level of public concern about environmental issues was high in 2023/24, with 78 per cent very or fairly concerned about the environment. - Climate change and illegal dumping of waste and litter were the greatest environmental concerns for households (28 and 27 per cent respectively) in Northern Ireland in 2023/24.